tb0hdan/GIT-Notifier/README.markdown

 ## Description

-This is fork of ICIR's git-notifier that implements colorized diff support plus some other nice things.
+This is a fork of ICIR.org git-notifier that implements colorized diff support plus some other nice things.

 ## Features

 Main differences:

-* --altsubject support (Software repository in subject)
+* --altsubject support (Software repository name in subject)
 * --colordiff support (Uses Pygments library)
 * --smtpserver support (Uses smtplib)